 STEP 2: Self-Care to Cultivate Your Worth

 Consistent self-care will help you to cultivate a healthy sense of self-worth.
 At the core of love addiction lies unresolved trauma, a deep sense of unworthiness, shame, and emptiness.
-Your self worth will need to be nurtured in order for you to feel good about yourself and empowered to communicate clearly and set healthy boundaries.
+Your self-worth will need to be nurtured in order for you to feel good about yourself and empowered to communicate clearly and set healthy boundaries.
 The first step in this process is to get in touch with your physical, mental, emotional, and spiritual needs, and to take responsibility for tending to these needs.
-Over time, as you take care of yourself and your needs, you will generate a sense of strength and worthiness within yourself instead of seeking worth from external factors.
+Write down your needs in each of these areas and how you will meet these needs on a daily basis.
+Over time, as you take care of yourself and your needs, you will generate a sense of strength and healthy self-worth within yourself instead of seeking worth from external factors.

 STEP 3: Boundaries and Communication.

 The process of setting healthy boundaries begins by being honest with yourself about your needs and boundaries and making a commitment to maintaining your boundaries.
 Sometimes your boundaries will require you to have clear and compassionate conversations with other people.
 This is important because other people cannot read your mind, and they are not responsible for your needs.
 It’s your responsibility to communicate and uphold your boundaries, even in situations where other people do not understand or accept them.
 The goal is to uphold your boundaries instead of abandoning yourself for the sake of people-pleasing.
 Clear communication might feel vulnerable or awkward at first, but with practice, it becomes easier and is in the service of healthy love, self-respect, and respecting others.